 Muneer A. Satter has served as a member of our Board since December 2014.
 Mr. Satter has been Founder and Managing Partner of Satter Medical Technology Partners, L.P. since 2016, and chair of Satter Investment Management, LLC since 2012, and he also manages the Satter Foundation.
-Prior to Satter Investment Management, Mr. Satter was a partner at Goldman Sachs where he spent 24 years in various roles, most recently as a senior member of the Merchant Banking Investment Committee overseeing private equity and debt investments, and the Global Head of the Mezzanine Group in the Merchant Banking Division, where he raised and managed over \$30 billion of assets.
-He was also chair of the Risk Committee overseeing \$80 billion of assets.
+Prior to Satter Investment Management, Mr. Satter was a partner at Goldman Sachs where he spent 24 years in various roles, most recently as a senior member of the Merchant Banking Investment Committee overseeing private equity and debt investments, and the Global Head of the Mezzanine Group in the Merchant Banking Division, where he raised and managed over \$30 billion of assets and served as a Chairman of their Risk Committee.
 Mr. Satter was a member of the board of directors of Aerpio Pharmaceuticals, Inc., a publicly-held biopharmaceutical company, from October 2013 to June 2020, a member and chair of the board of directors of Akebia Therapeutics, Inc. from May 2013 to December 2018 and a member of the board of directors of Vital Therapies, Inc., a publicly-held biotherapeutic company, from October 2012 to October 2018.
-Mr. Satter serves as Vice Chair of the Goldman Sachs Foundation and GS Gives, where he is also chair of the Investment Committee overseeing \$1.2 billion of assets.
-Mr. Satter is also on the Board of Advisors of Accelerate Institute and is on the board of directors of the Navy SEAL Foundation and Northwestern Medical Group.
+Mr. Satter serves as Vice Chair of the Goldman Sachs Foundation and GS Gives, where he is also chair of the Investment Committee.
+Mr. Satter is also on the Board of Advisors of Accelerate Institute and on the board of directors of the Navy SEAL Foundation and Northwestern Medical Group.
 Mr. Satter is on the board of trustees of Northwestern University, where he was also previously chair of the Finance Committee.
-Mr. Satter is also a former board member of World Business Chicago and the Nature Conservancy, where he was chair of the Finance Committee overseeing a \$1.8 billion endowment.
+Mr. Satter is also a former board member of World Business Chicago and the Nature Conservancy.
 Mr. Satter received a B.A. in Economics from Northwestern University, a J.D. from Harvard Law School and an M.B.A. from Harvard Business School.
 We believe that Mr. Satter is qualified to serve on our Board due to his experience in the financial industry, his experience as a board member of biotechnology and pharmaceutical companies and his experience as an investor in life sciences companies.